Motor Encoder Overview

 • Hub/Hollow shaft Motor Encoders: Hollow shaft encoders directly mount to the motor shaft via a spring-loaded tether.
 This method is easy to install and requires no shaft alignment, but proper care must be taken to provide electrical isolation.

-Find The Right Feedback Solution for Your Application
+Find The Right Motor Encoder for Your Application

 Use our selection tool to narrow down your search